Gnomon: Vitruvius

-Vitruvius mentions the gnomon as "gnonomice" in the first sentence of chapter 3 in volume 1 of his famous book De Architectura.
+Vitruvius mentions the gnomon as "gnonomice" in the first sentence of chapter 3 in volume 1 of his book De Architectura.
 That Latin term "gnonomice" leaves room for interpretation.
 Despite its similarity to "γνωμονικός" (or its feminine form "γνωμονική"), it appears unlikely that Vitruvius refers to judgement on the one hand or to the design of sundials on the other.
 It appears to be more appropriate to assume that he refers to geometry, a science upon which gnomons rely heavily.
-In those days, calculations were carried out geometrically, in stark contrast to the algebraic methods in use today.
+In those days, calculations were carried out geometrically, in contrast to the algebraic methods in use today.
 Thus, it seems that he indirectly refers to mathematics and geodesy.

 Pinhole gnomons

 Perforated gnomons projecting a pinhole image of the Sun whose location can be measured to tell the time of day and year were described in the Chinese Zhoubi Suanjing, possibly dating as early as the early Zhou (11th century BC) but surviving only in forms dating to the Eastern Han (3rd century).

 In the Middle East and Europe, it was separately credited to the Egyptian astronomer and mathematician Ibn Yunus around AD 1000.
 The Italian astronomer, mathematician and cosmographer Paolo Toscanelli is associated with the 1475 placement of a bronze plate with a round hole in the dome of the Cathedral of Santa Maria del Fiore in Florence to project an image of the Sun on the cathedral's floor.
 With markings on the floor it tells the exact time of each midday (reportedly to within half a second) as well as the date of the summer solstice.
 Italian mathematician, engineer, astronomer and geographer Leonardo Ximenes reconstructed the gnomon according to his new measurements in 1756.

 Orientation

 In the Northern Hemisphere, the shadow-casting edge of a sundial gnomon is normally oriented so that it points due northward and is parallel to the rotational axis of Earth.
 That is, it is inclined to the northern horizon at an angle that equals the latitude of the sundial's location.
 At present, such a gnomon should thus point almost precisely at Polaris, as this is within 1° of the north celestial pole.

 On some sundials, the gnomon is vertical.
 These were usually used in former times for observing the altitude of the Sun, especially when on the meridian.

+Style

 The style is the part of the gnomon that casts the shadow.
 This can change as the Sun moves.
 For example, the upper west edge of the gnomon might be the style in the morning and the upper east edge might be the style in the afternoon.

+Modern uses

+Gnomons have been used in space missions to the Moon and Mars.
+The gnomon used by the Apollo astronauts was a gimballed stadia rod mounted on a tripod.
+While the rod's shadow indicated the direction of the Sun, the grayscale paints of varying reflectivity and the red, green and blue patches facilitated proper photography on the surface on the Moon.
+MarsDials have been used on Mars Exploration Rovers.